TomatoFT/OpenCV-Camera-Web-App/README.md

 # OPENCV CAMERA FLASK APP
-In this project, we create many animations which is simmilar to TikTok Animations and background removal using OpenCV, Flask, Mediapipe, etc.
+In this project, we create many animations which is simmilar to TikTok Animations using OpenCV, Flask, Mediapipe, etc.

 This is the final project of CS231 course (Introduction to Computer Vision) of UIT.